 Root formation (Stage 3)

-It is at this phase that roots are formed.
-Here, hormones are required in order to induce rooting, and consequently complete plantlets.
+It's at this phase that roots are formed.
+Hormones are required in order to induce rooting, and consequently complete plantlets.

 Tissue culture is applied in plant research for such purposes as the growing of new plants, which in some cases undergo genetic alterations.
 Here, the plant of interest is taken through the tissue culture process and grown in a controlled environment.

-This process involves the use of small pieces of a given plant tissue (plant of interest).
+This process involves the use of small pieces of a given plant tissue.
 Once the tissue is obtained, it is then cultured in the appropriate medium under sterile conditions so as to prevent various types of microorganisms from affecting the process.

 Transferring the plant material to a tissue culture medium